vilsonfcastilho/tsexpress/README.md

 ## 🎭 Testing you codes

-Create your tests using the '.spec.ts' extension;
+Create your tests using the '.spec.ts' extension;<br />
 And run the following command to run the tests and create a covarage report:

 1. `npm run test` or `yarn test`;